Creating a plan for a mining industry-focused vocational training and business center

 |Period:||April 2019 – September 2019|

-The project included three phases:
+The project consisted of three phases:

 2. Field study in Zambia (Lusaka, Ndola, Kitwe) including meetings with several educational institutions, chambers of commerce, development agencies, Ministries, and companies

-3. Final report and a project plan on how to create a permanent Zambian – Finnish vocational and business development center in Zambia.
+3. Final report and a project plan on how to create a permanent Zambian-Finnish vocational and business development center in Zambia.

 Polar Partners’ Finnish partners: Mining Finland, Kajaani University of Applied Sciences, 22 Finnish higher education institutions, and vocational institutions.